Gabriella439/slides/marketing/marketing.md

   ... because you can't build a top notch experience otherwise

   🤔: Haskell may not be a good fit for other industries, but I'm okay with that

+# The perfect pitch

+Marketing isn't really about what you say, but here's the "perfect pitch":

+> "Haskell is the best tool for X industry.
+Everybody's saying great things
+> about it.
+Ask your colleagues if you don't believe me."

+Working backwards from that pitch can help you better understand what to do

 # The importance of focus